alfski/ViewSyncEffect/README.md

 * todo: I think there's cleanups around when/where the slave and master camera needs to be set.
 It may be doing more work than it needs to.

-* todo: smarter relayer, that resends current camera pov on request from a slave start.
+* todo: make a smarter relayer. eg. one that resends last sent camera pov on slave connect.

 * todo: look at websocket-enabling "dat.gui.js" (control GUI)